Home Warranty Contractor Networks: How They Work & What to Expect

 Pre-Approval Is Non-Negotiable

 Never hire your own contractor without written pre-approval from your warranty company.
-If you skip this step, you could be denied full reimbursement — even for a covered repair.
-Always file the claim first, get a claim number, and submit your contractor's credentials for approval before work begins.
+If you skip this step, you could be denied full reimbursement, even for a covered repair.
+Always file the claim first, get a claim number, and submit your contractor's credentials and itemized estimate for approval before work begins.

-If you do get pre-approval to use your own technician, you'll typically still be responsible for the service fee, and the warranty company will only reimburse up to its internal pricing allowances.
+If you do get pre-approval to use your own technician, you'll still be responsible for the service fee, and the warranty company will only reimburse up to its internal pricing allowances.
+Many carriers will also compare your contractor's quote to what a network technician would have charged, and may deny coverage if their assigned contractor would have been cheaper.
 Learn more about how home warranty reimbursement works for out-of-pocket repairs.

 What to Do If You're Unsatisfied with the Assigned Contractor